 12:00 – 17:00 TRAFO workshop with Nipper (NO)

 Location: Metropolis, Nytorget 1 (metropolis-stavanger.no)

-Following the success of last year’s workshop with the Iranian artists Icy & Sot, join fellow countryman and stencil artist Nafir on this in-depth practical workshop for 16-22 year olds.
-(Please email us to reserve a place)
+Following the success of past workshops with artists Icy & Sot (2014) and Nafir (2105), Nuart and TRAFO team up again with the artist Nipper to deliver an in-depth practical workshop for 16-22 year olds.
+(Please email us to reserve a place).

 13:00 Street Art Tour